We may earn income from links in this post. Please read this Disclosure for details.

 In 2019, the mayor of the Halifax Regional Municipality apologized for the demolition and a museum was built.
 Africville is now a National Historic Site of Canada.

-- Contributed by Gary Crallê
+Contributed by Gary Crallê

-The 2-and-a-half storey stone structure with its gable roof and attic windows is a prime example of a style of residence popular in the 19th century among the elite.
+Located in downtown Halifax near the waterfront, the 2.5 storey stone structure with its gable roof and attic windows is a prime example of a style of residence popular in the 19th century among the elite.

 Built in 1834, Henry House (La Maison Henry) is designated both a National Historic Site of Canada and Nova Scotian Provincial Heritage Property.